 Auto-pedestrian accidents usually don’t turn out so well for the pedestrian.
 The results can be catastrophic, leading to permanent harm and life-changing injuries.
-When the driver is at fault and caused the harm, you are entitled to filing a personal injury lawsuit with the help of a personal injury lawyer in Fulton County, GA, like from Tillman & Associates.
+When the driver is at fault and caused the harm, you are entitled to filing a personal injury lawsuit.
 The damages you claim could result in a financial settlement to cover the costs of your medical care and recovery.
 The amount you’ll receive is contingent upon the court ruling that the driver was negligent, along with other factors.

 Who Was at Fault?